Innovationgrowthlab/virtual-econ.info/conferences.md

 A list of virtual conferences to learn about cool economics things without having to jump into a seething mass of plague vectors.

+### IGL2020 Virtual Research Meeting

+This webinar series will provide a forum to present state-of-the art academic research using experimental methods in the field of innovation, entrepreneurship and growth, and to test potential innovations to accelerate these.

+**Dates:** Every Thursday between 04/06/20 and 09/07/20

+**Time:** 15:00-16:00 BST

+**Programme & Registration:** [Please click here] (https://innovationgrowthlab.org/programme-0)

 ### Canadian Economic Theory Conference 2020

 This year's conference is organized by the University of British Columbia.